freqtrade/freqtrade/docs/rest-api.md

     "api_server": {
         "enabled": true,
         "listen_ip_address": "127.0.0.1",
-        "listen_port": 8080
+        "listen_port": 8080,
+        "username": "Freqtrader",
+        "password": "SuperSecret1!"
     },
 ```

 !!!
 Danger: Security warning
   By default, the configuration listens on localhost only (so it's not reachable from other systems).
-We strongly recommend to not expose this API to the internet, since others will potentially be able to control your bot.
+We strongly recommend to not expose this API to the internet and choose a strong, unique password, since others will potentially be able to control your bot.

+!!!
+Danger: Password selection
+  Please make sure to select a very strong, unique password to protect your bot from unauthorized access.

 You can then access the API by going to `http://127.0.0.1:8080/api/v1/version` to check if the API is running correctly.